The Cuil Iorra peninsula is a strip of land on the coast of County Sligo, surrounded

 the oldest building in the town.
 Another, long since destroyed, is said

-to have stood on the site of St John's Cathederal in Sligo.
+to have stood on the site of St John's Cathedral in Sligo.
 Both may mark ancient fording points on the river.

-said to be located in the heart of some fine farming land.
+The peninsula of Cúil Iorra contains some fine farming land.
 In the 1830's and 40's many of the monuments were cleared and destroyed

 in land improvement and quarrying schemes.
 Today the sites of some 40

 dolmens and circles are known, with 27 remaining in reasonable condition.

 monuments survived another bizarre attack some 20 years ago, when Sligo